CCTV would have prevented Letby from killing my baby, mother tells inquiry

 “There were more and more questions.
 I already had thousands and now we were just confused how serious this was turning out to be.”

-Following the completion of her evidence, inquiry chair Lady Justice Thirlwall told Child D’s mother: “When all this began you looked for answers and explanations about what happened to your daughter, and we can all see and hear that at great personal cost you have never given up.
+After her evidence, inquiry chairwoman Lady Justice Thirlwall told Child D’s mother: “When all this began you looked for answers and explanations about what happened to your daughter, and we can all see and hear that at great personal cost you have never given up.

 “And your evidence this morning leaves everyone listening in no doubt of your determination and persistence on behalf of your daughter and for you and your husband.
 You had done everything that you could have done and all of that evidence is of great help to the inquiry.”